 In September 2017, Geri Yang-Johnson was elected to serve on The California Wellness Foundation’s Board of Directors.
-As Wells Fargo’s vice president and community relations senior consultant, she is charged with implementing Wells Fargo’s community and economic development programs in Central California.
-Yang-Johnson maintains the company’s social impact and sustainability initiatives that support underserved populations and represents the company in all aspects of community relations.
+She is Director of Green Jobs and Entrepreneurship at Dream Corps - Green for All.
+In this role, Yang-Johnson leads the work of the Green For All Business Council, a council composed of Black and Brown cutting-edge CEOs in the clean energy and green sector while working alongside Climate Pledge companies to ensure they make more equitable pledges and commitments.
+Previously, she served as Wells Fargo’s vice president and community relations senior consultant, where she implemented Wells Fargo’s community and economic development programs in Central California.
+In this role, Yang-Johnson maintained the company’s social impact and sustainability initiatives that support underserved populations and represents the company in all aspects of community relations.

 For more than 15 years, she has dedicated herself to improving California communities through advocacy, philanthropy, and development.
-Prior to joining Wells Fargo, she served as a program officer for Central Valley Community Foundation where she focused on empowering underserved communities and strengthening the capacity of nonprofits.
+She also served as a program officer for Central Valley Community Foundation where she focused on empowering underserved communities and strengthening the capacity of nonprofits.

 Yang-Johnson, a 2017 Bankers Without Borders Global Fellow and a 2014 Funders Network PLACES Fellow, currently also serves on the board of the Reinvent Stockton Foundation and the James B. McClatchy Foundation.
 She also serves as an Executive Committee Member for Fresno DRIVE, a $4 billion regional inclusive economy investment plan.
 She previously served on the boards of The Women’s Foundation of California, Access Plus Capital, and on the Statewide Steering Committee for Smart Growth California.